dmgk/portgrep/README.md

   -db query   search by BUILD_DEPENDS
   -dl query   search by LIB_DEPENDS
   -dr query   search by RUN_DEPENDS
-  -oa query   search by ONLY_FOR_ARCHS
+  -dt query   search by TEST_DEPENDS
   -m  query   search by MAINTAINER
   -n  query   search by PORTNAME
+  -oa query   search by ONLY_FOR_ARCHS
+  -pl query   search by PLIST_FILES
   -u  query   search by USES
-  -pl query   search by PLIST_FILES
 ```

 ##### Examples: